-Another study showed that a decline in caregiving-related stress reduced depression and anxiety among the mothers of newly diagnosed pediatric cancer patients, with self-efficacy in ability to perform caregiving tasks and effective communication with healthcare professionals found to increase over time.33 Similarly, positive socialization between mother caregivers and their children has been found to benefit the child's development and wellbeing, particularly when communication with childcare providers also improves.34 On the other hand, another study demonstrated that the caregiving mothers of children undergoing active cancer treatment often resorted to the Internet when receiving contrary advice from healthcare professionals as a coping strategy to build their self-efficacy and enhance their ability to manage the crisis.31
+Another study showed that a decline in caregivingrelated stress reduced depression and anxiety among the mothers of newly diagnosed pediatric cancer patients, with self-efficacy in their ability to perform caregiving tasks and effective communication with healthcare professionals found to increase over time.32 Similarly, positive socialization between mother caregivers and their children has been found to benefit the child's development and wellbeing, particularly when communication with childcare providers also improves.33 On the other hand, another study demonstrated that the caregiving mothers of children undergoing active cancer treatment often resorted to the Internet when receiving contrary advice from healthcare professionals as a coping strategy to build their self-efficacy and enhance their ability to manage the crisis.30

-Another important finding of the study was that highly educated primary caregivers were more likely to have fewer unmet needs in the domains of maintaining their own strength as well as confronting family issues compared to those who were less educated.
-Primary caregivers are often forced to assume a caregiving role very suddenly and without adequate preparation, support, or guidance from the healthcare system.35 Thus, well-educated caregivers might have fewer unmet needs in the aforementioned domains as they are more likely to seek additional information from the Internet or establish a social support network to maintain their strength.31 Furthermore, educated family caregivers in Oman have been found to maintain good levels of communication with oncologists and play a key role in cancer treatment decision-making.36
+Another important finding of the study was that highly educated primary caregivers were more likely to have fewer unmet needs in the domains of maintaining their own strength and confronting family issues than those who were less educated.
+Primary caregivers are often forced to assume a caregiving role very suddenly without adequate preparation, support, or guidance from the healthcare system.34 Thus, well-educated caregivers might have fewer unmet needs in the aforementioned domains as they are more likely to seek additional information from the Internet or establish a social support network to maintain their strength.30 Furthermore, educated family caregivers in Oman have been found to maintain good levels of communication with oncologists and play a key role in cancer treatment decision-making.35

-Although cancer treatment is provided free of the charge to the local Omani population, income was found to be a significant predictor of unmet needs in the domains of facilitating the growth and development of the child and accompanying the child to the hospital.
-In general, caregivers of children with cancer tend to suffer greater financial hardship compared to caregivers of children with other serious illnesses, such as diabetes.37 Awareness of financial assistance programs and resources can mitigate the psychosocial burden of cancer caregiving on both the part of the patient and caregiver.38 In countries where cancer treatment is not free, the time and finances needed to care for a sick child have been identified as considerable stressors for primary caregivers, with some seeking financial support from other family members.39
+Although cancer treatment is provided free-ofcharge to the local Omani population, income was a significant predictor of unmet needs in facilitating the child's growth and development domain and accompanying the child to the hospital.
+In general, caregivers of children with cancer tend to suffer greater financial hardship than caregivers of children with other serious illnesses, such as diabetes.36 Awareness of financial assistance programs and resources can mitigate the psychosocial burden of cancer caregiving on both the patient and caregiver.37 In countries where cancer treatment is not free, the time and finances needed to care for a sick child have been identified as considerable stressors for primary caregivers, with some seeking financial support from other family members.38

 Our data showed that unemployed caregivers had greater unmet needs across all domains of caregiving, particularly for mobilizing community resources.
-Despite the availability of free cancer treatment, caregivers in Oman likely would also have to meet a number of expenses associated with travelling to and from the hospital, particularly if they were residents of areas outside of Muscat, the capital city.
-Moreover, previous research shows that frequent trips to the hospital and time spent away from home to care for a sick child can adversely affect the quality of caregivers' family relationships with other family members.35 Thus, as cancer survivorship for children increases in conjunction with advances in medical technology and treatment, there is a need for additional financial and logistical assistance to help the families of children diagnosed with cancer accompany the sick child to hospital.37
+Despite the availability of free cancer treatment, caregivers in Oman likely would also have to meet several expenses associated with traveling to and from the hospital, particularly if they reside outside of Muscat.
+Moreover, previous research shows that frequent trips to the hospital and time spent away from home to care for a sick child can adversely affect the quality of caregivers' relationships with other family members.34 Thus, as cancer survivorship for children increases in conjunction with advances in medical technology and treatment, there is a need for additional financial and logistical assistance to help the families of children diagnosed with cancer to accompany the sick child to the hospital.36

-The study has certain limitations.
-This was a cross-sectional study based on a sample of participants with specific characteristics and in which the majority of collected data relied on self-reported measures.
-These methodological limitations may have exposed the results to errors related to recall, response, and/or personal bias.
-Moreover, although we translated the NAFC-C questionnaire using forwards-backwards translation methods, with the translated tool subsequently found to have high reliability (total Cronbach's alpha: 0.80), we did not test the tool for validity as this was beyond the scope of this study.
+Our study has certain limitations.
+First, this was a cross-sectional study based on a sample of participants with specific characteristics and in which the majority of collected data relied on self-reported measures.
+These methodological limitations may have exposed the results to recall, response, and/or personal bias errors.
+Moreover, although we translated the NAFC-C questionnaire using forward-backward translation methods, with the translated tool subsequently found to have high reliability (total Cronbach's alpha: 0.80), we did not test the tool for validity as this was beyond the scope of this study.